 The main thesis of the book is that there are 19 traction channels you can use to create growth for your company.
-For this post, I’ve jiggled them around a little to make them speak to book promotion.
+For this post, I’ve jiggled them around a little to make them speak to book promotion (basically, a guide to treating your book like a startup).
 Some of them may seem stupid or to not have a large enough audience to make a difference, but often the smaller channels are paths into the bigger ones.
 And often, channels such as Public Speaking or Sales, which put you (and most people) out of their comfort zone, are the channels that won’t have much competition and can be done cheaply and with the most effect.

 Some might just seem tasteless.
 As authors, promoting your book isn’t really too far from promoting yourself.
 At least with a product or startup, there’s some distance between you and the thing the client might be paying for.
 But with a book, you’re basically asking someone to listen to your thoughts for a week or two straight.

 It’s like having someone pay you to rant at them.
 You have to shake that off and remember that people other than you made sacrifices for this book to get out the door: your family and friends, your publisher, potentially your children, who are making both financial and time sacrifices so that you could write this book.
 You owe them all.

 Please think about these with an open mind before you let doubt talk yourself out of trying.